lbormann/darts-hub/README.md

 ### App-configuration

 Some Apps have mandatory configuration fields to work properly.
-Those fields are highlighted by a red colored frame.
 You can also spot a mandatory field by asterik character (*) at the end of the particular field-name.
-To reset a field-value click on the rubber-symbol.
+To reset a field-value click on the rubber-symbol or the X behind an Argument to delete it.
-For an extensive App explaintion and its configuration click the question mark-symbol in the upper-right corner.
-If your done filling out configuration fields just close the dialog window to save configuration.
-In case the app is still running, darts-hub will automatically restart it to apply current configuration.
+After Changing a configuration field, you have to restart the extension to apply changes.

 Side note: a grayed out configuration field means, that it uses the default value of the app itself.
 The displayed value doesn't match the app`s default value necessarily.
 If you would like to know which default value will be used, have a look at specific app README.